 Major Heat Arrives: 3 Seasonal Tips for Summer Comfort

-July 22 marks "Dàshǔ" (Major Heat) in the traditional solar calendar—the pinnacle of summer’s warmth.
+July 22 marks the "Major Heat" solar term in the traditional calendar—the pinnacle of summer’s warmth.

-As the hottest period coincides with the "dog days", temperatures may exceed 40°C, accompanied by frequent thunderstorms and humid conditions.
-During this intense seasonal transition, many experience restlessness or fatigue.
+As the hottest period coincides with peak summer conditions, temperatures rise significantly, often accompanied by humid weather and thunderstorms.
+During this seasonal transition, many people adjust their daily routines for greater comfort.
 Here are three balanced approaches to stay comfortable:

 1. Navigating Warmth: Sunlit vs. Shaded Heat

-Summer’s defining feature—heat—affects energy levels, particularly for children, elders, or those sensitive to temperature shifts.
-Traditional practices distinguish between:
+Summer’s defining feature—heat—can affect daily comfort, particularly for those sensitive to temperature shifts.
+Traditional practices distinguish between different types of warmth management:

-Sunlit heat: Discomfort from sun exposure and sweating.
+Sunlit warmth: Discomfort from sun exposure and sweating.

 Suggestion: Move to shaded areas and cool down gradually.